top of page

 Janos Starker Honorary Chair by Jean and Betty Rowley

-Rosemary Elliott, Assistant Professor of Cello at the Eastman School of Music, has an active performing schedule as both orchestral and chamber musician.
-As principal cellist of the Cayuga Chamber Orchestra in Ithaca, New York she also serves on the artistic advisory board of that organization.
-Elliott is a core member of the orchestra’s chamber music ensemble and has twice performed as soloist with the orchestra.
-Since 2005 she has been artistic director of ‘Morning Chamber Music’ at the Eastman School.
-The series is dedicated to introducing new audiences to chamber music through varied programming at a popular morning time.
+Rosemary Elliott, Associate Professor of Cello at the Eastman School of Music, has an active performing schedule as both orchestral and chamber musician.
+As principal cellist of the Cayuga Chamber Orchestra, she has also served for many years on the music advisory board.
+Elliott is a core member of the orchestra's chamber music ensemble and has twice performed as soloist with the orchestra.
+From 2005-2023 she was artistic director of 'Morning Chamber Music' at the Eastman School.
+The series is dedicated to introducing new audiences to chamber music through varied programming at a popular Saturday morning time.

 Prior to her appointment at Eastman, Elliott was a member of the cello staff at the Royal College of Music, in London, (1994-1998) and performed regularly with some of most notable chamber orchestras, including the London Mozart Players, the City of London Sinfonia, and the Orchestra of St. John's Smith Square.
 She has also been a member of the National Symphony Orchestra of Ireland and toured with the Halle Orchestra of Manchester, England.